skip to Main Content

 Choose a Location in Your Yard for Your Bird Sanctuary

 The first step is to choose a location for your bird sanctuary.
 You probably don’t want your entire yard to become a sanctuary.
 You’ll also need a space to sit and enjoy the birds.
-You can either choose an area that has plenty of trees and vegetation, or you can create a small area in an open space.
-Once you have chosen a location, the next step is to create a habitat for your birds.
-This includes planting trees and shrubs in the area, creating ponds or streams, and adding nesting boxes or birdhouses.
+You can choose an area with plenty of trees and vegetation or create a small room in an open space.
+Once you have selected a location, the next step is to create a habitat for your birds.
+This includes planting trees and shrubs, creating ponds or streams, and adding nesting boxes or birdhouses.
 We’ll go into details below.

 Add Different Types of Birdhouses to Your Bird Sanctuary

-Depending on the type of birds you want to attract will depend on the types of birdhouses you set up.
-For example, if you have birds that like to eat fruit, you may want to set up a birdhouse with a feeder inside.
+Depending on the type of birds you want to attract will depend on the kinds of birdhouses you set up.
+For example, if birds like to eat fruit, you may want to set up a birdhouse with a feeder inside.
 If you have birds that like to perch and watch for predators, you may want to set up a birdhouse with a perch.

 birdhouse with two blue birds

-You can find pre-built birdhouses at stores like Amazon, Walmart, Home Depot, and even the Dollar stores.
-If you are handy with wood and tools, you can build your own birdhouses.
+You can find pre-built birdhouses at Amazon, Walmart, Home Depot, and Dollar stores.
+You can build your own birdhouses if you are handy with wood and tools.

 By creating a bird sanctuary in your backyard, you’re helping to protect these animals and their natural habitat.
-By providing different types of birdhouses and shelters, you can make sure that each bird has the perfect environment in which to live.
+By providing different types of birdhouses and shelters, you can ensure that each bird has the perfect environment in which to live.

 Install Bird Feeders and Add Water Sources to Your Bird Sanctuary

 One of the best ways to attract birds to your sanctuary is by providing them with food and water.
-To do this, you will need to install bird feeders and water sources.
+To do this, you must install bird feeders and water sources.
 Feeders can be placed in trees, on the ground, or inside birdhouses.
-You can even sprinkle them on the ground.
-Don’t worry, the birds will find them!
+You can even sprinkle them on the floor.
+Don’t worry; the birds will find them!

 Water sources can be ponds, streams, or birdbaths.
 Birds love water!
-Water sources keep them hydrated, cool, and clean since they bathe in them.
+Water sources keep them hydrated, calm, and clean since they bathe in them.
 Running or moving water is more beneficial.
-This not only keeps the water cool but will also prevent bugs and larva from being hatched since the water will be stagnant.
+This keeps the water cool and prevents bugs and larvae from being hatched since the water will be stagnant.
 It will also keep your backyard looking beautiful!
 We recommend distilled or spring water that is pure, so there are no chemicals that could harm the birds.

 three birds on brown round concrete pot during daytime